wesleyfongchong/website-content/post/stack/index.md

 - generates plain HTML files, which make it faster than having to process every request server-side
 - a static site is more flexible in terms of deployment and hosting
-- it's really fast, my local live reloading is instant and I don't have to wait 10 seconds to recompile (not every platform can do this on my 2010 Macbook Pro)
+- it's really fast, my local live reloading is instant and I don't have to wait 10 seconds to recompile (~~not every platform can do this on my 2010 Macbook Pro~~ my 2018 MacBook Air is faster but I still welcome speed)
+- I like Go
+- it's simple

 ## The theme